 Anyone can be affected by crime at any time.
 Many people have little or no knowledge of the criminal justice process and are unaware of their rights as victims or witnesses and so are unable to exercise them.

-- A minimum standard of service – how you’ll be treated by criminal justice organisations
+- A minimum standard of service – to be treated fairly and equally

 - Information – how you’ll be updated about your case and what you can ask about